Prognostic factors in childhood leukemia (ALL or AML)

 Prognostic factors for children with ALL

 Different systems are used to classify childhood ALL risk.
 In one of the more common systems, children with ALL are divided into standard-risk, high-risk, or very high-risk groups, with more intensive treatment given for higher risk patients.
 Generally, children at low risk have a better outlook than those at very high risk.

 While all of the following are prognostic factors, only certain ones are used to determine which risk group a child falls into.
 (The first 2 factors – age at diagnosis and initial white blood cell count – are generally considered the most important.)
-It's important to know that many children with one or more poor prognostic factors can still be cured.
+It’s important to know that even children with some poor prognostic factors can often still be cured.

 White blood cell (WBC) count: Children with ALL who have especially high WBC counts (greater than 50,000 cells per cubic millimeter) when they are diagnosed are classified as high risk and need more intensive treatment.

 Subtype of ALL: Children with pre-B or early pre-B-cell ALL generally do better than those with mature B-cell (Burkitt) leukemia.
 The outlook for T-cell ALL seems to be about the same as that for B-cell ALL as long as treatment is intense enough.

 Gender: Girls with ALL may have a slightly higher chance of being cured than boys.
 As treatments have improved in recent years, this difference has shrunk.

 Race/ethnicity: African-American and Hispanic children with ALL tend to have a lower cure rate than children of other races.

 Spread to certain organs: Spread of the leukemia into the cerebrospinal fluid, or the testicles in boys, increases the chance of a poor outcome.
 Enlargement of the spleen and liver is usually linked to a high WBC count, but some doctors view this as a separate sign that the outlook is not as favorable.